basaandewiel/basaandewiel.github.io/_posts/2024-02-24-Wireguard_on_openwrt_behind_isp_router.md

 ### Masquerading is not necessary on the LAN zone!
 Some sites suggest that you should activate masquerading (NATting) on the LAN-zone.
 This seams not to be necessary, at least not in this configuration.
 I can reach my raspberry pi on my lan, via wireguard no my phone (with wifi turned off), without masquerading on the LAN zone.
 Tcpdump shows that packets from `10.0.0.2` (IP address of the wg tunnel on my phone) on my raspberry pi5 (named rpi5) which has an IP address of `192.168.1.15`.
-And that my rpi5 is ending packets back to `10.0.0.2`.
+And that my rpi5 is sending packets back to `10.0.0.2`.
 I assume that this is possible because openwrt/wg knows to find my rpi5, and rpi5 has openwrt as default gateway, and openwrt/wg knows how to find 10.0.0.2.
 See also the output of `tcpdump -vv -i end0 host 10.0.0.2` executed on my rpi5 below (end0 is the name of the ethernet interface of my rpi5).

 ```
 20:04:56.166333 IP (tos 0x0, ttl 63, id 0, offset 0, flags [DF], proto TCP (6), length 64)